Contact Us

 - sjd2141@cumc.columbia.edu sjd2141@cumc.columbia.edu

-Sebastian Deken ’16SOA, has served as director of development communications at Columbia Mailman since 2023.
-He previously spent five and a half years as the associate editorial director in the Development Division of Planned Parenthood Federation of America and the Planned Parenthood Action Fund, five years in board relations and special projects in the Department of External Relations and Development at Columbia Business School, and two years supporting education and outreach programs at COCA, a community arts center in St. Louis.
+Sebastian Deken (’16 SOA), director of development communications, joined Columbia Mailman in 2023.
+He previously spent more than five years as the associate editorial director in the Development Division of Planned Parenthood Federation of America and the Planned Parenthood Action Fund, five years in board relations and special projects in the Department of External Relations and Development at Columbia Business School, two years as a client account specialist at Cleary Gottlieb, and two years supporting education and outreach programs at COCA, a community arts center in St. Louis.

 Sebastian earned his BA in music and French language and literature at Washington University in St. Louis, and he holds an MFA in nonfiction writing from Columbia University School of the Arts.
 He is the author of Final Fantasy VI (2021, Boss Fight Books), a ludomusicological study of the 1994 video game of the same name.
-A native of St. Louis, Missouri, he now proudly lives in Queens, New York, with his husband Brett and his cats Gene Parmesan and Deloris Van Cartier.
+A native of St. Louis, he now proudly lives in Queens with his husband Brett and his cats Gene Parmesan and Deloris Van Cartier.

 Ellen Flax